-If you are a national media outlet that would like to follow Dippy’s installation at Dorset County Museum in the New Year, or to have a tour of the Jurassic Coast, please contact firstname.lastname@example.org to discuss opportunities.
+If you are a national media outlet that would like to follow Dippy’s installation at Dorset County Museum, or to have a tour of the Jurassic Coast, please contact firstname.lastname@example.org to discuss opportunities.

 Never before on public display outside of London’s Natural History Museum, Dippy is travelling the length and breadth of the country from 10 February 2018 to late 2020.
 The British icon is on a mission to inspire five million people to experience nature, encouraging families and schools to explore nature on their doorstep.